 New Jersey does require accident victims to report some accidents to the police.
 However, there is technically not a requirement to report it to their insurance company.

-An experienced New Jersey car accident lawyer from the Lynch Law Firm is available to discuss information you would need to provide to the insurance company after an accident and how we may be able to assist you with your claim.
+An experienced New Jersey car accident lawyer from the Lynch Law Firm, PC is available to discuss information you would need to provide to the insurance company after an accident and how we may be able to assist you with your claim.